-11 The only part of the Record of Decisions that can be discussed is their accuracy.
+12 The only part of the Record of Decisions that can be discussed is their accuracy.
 Once approved the Chairman will sign them as a correct record.

-12 Any resolution of Council referred to Cabinet for consideration will be considered, at latest, at the next scheduled meeting of the Cabinet.
+13 Any resolution of Council referred to Cabinet for consideration will be considered, at latest, at the next scheduled meeting of the Cabinet.

-13 These may be limited by the Proper Officer depending upon the business to be transacted at the meeting.
+14 These may be limited by the Proper Officer depending upon the business to be transacted at the meeting.

-14 These may only be submitted with the agreement of the Leader public will be asked to leave following agreement to the appropriate resolution to exclude the press and public.
+15 These may only be submitted with the agreement of the Leader

-- Over and above those rights for each meeting of the Cabinet, the Group Leaders from all Groups may be invited to attend, at the invitation of the Leader.
-When in attendance, each Group Leader will be able to speak on any item on the agenda. - In addition to Group Leaders any Councillor who has a significant ward matter on the Cabinet agenda may seek permission from the Leader, prior to the meeting, to speak when the item will be discussed.
+- 6.4.1 that the agenda is made available for public inspection five working days prior to the date of the meeting. - 6.4.2 that all items of business are open to the public unless they meet the requirements of the Access to Information Act and are classified as exempt or confidential. - 6.4.3 Section 152 that meetings of the Cabinet can be attended by members of the public and any Member of Council for the public session.
+Members of the public will be asked to leave following agreement to the appropriate resolution to exclude the press and public. - Over and above those rights for each meeting of the Cabinet, the Group Leaders from all Groups may be invited to attend, at the invitation of the Leader.
+When in attendance, each Group Leader will be able to speak on any item on the agenda. - 6.6 In addition to Group Leaders any Councillor who has a significant ward matter on the Cabinet agenda may seek permission from the Leader, prior to the meeting, to speak when the item will be discussed.
 By permission of the Leader, members may be given the opportunity to speak for significant items/issues within their ward.
 It will be the Leader who will determine whether or not the item is significant or not.
 This mirrors the existing arrangements where Chairmen of Boards and Committees have allowed members not on the Board/Committee to speak on ward issues. - 6.7 The Full Council rules of debate shall apply to meetings of the Cabinet but these may be varied or suspended at the discretion of the Leader in the interests of efficient and effective management of the committee.